 Natalie Garrison, Operations Support Manager

 Natalie provides administrative and operational support for GLEA.
 Natalie’s career at Coventry University began with a self-sought volunteer opportunity in the Disability and Welfare office in 2010, leading her to specialise in a number of university events such as graduation, enrolment and examinations.
 Thus providing a keen interest in the student journey and how staff can enhance the overall student experience.

 Mandy joined Coventry University’s admissions team in 2003.
 Through this, and her experience in the Apprenticeship team in CU Coventry, Mandy has built up a wealth of knowledge in the life cycle of a student.
 Now working in research, Mandy undertakes varied activities involved in the smooth and efficient operations of the expanding GLEA.
 This includes project visits, booking travel, setting up research seminars and also supporting PhD students and colleagues within the centre.

 Contact Mandy: firstname.lastname@example.org

-Dr Jos Beelen is Professor of Global Learning at The Hague University of Applied Sciences, and is affiliated to the Centre for Higher Education Internationalisation (CHEI) at Università Cattolica del Sacro Cuore, Milan.
-Jos’s research interests focus on internationalisation of curricula, particularly the roles and skills of academics in internationalisation processes.
-He has conducted action research with stakeholders to identify obstacles and develop enablers for internationalisation of curricula.
-Jos sits on the EAIE publications committee and is a certified senior EAIE-trainer.
-He also acts as reviewer for the Journal of Studies in International Education (JSIE).
+Dr. Jos Beelen is Professor of Global Learning and co-director of the Centre of Global and Inclusive Learning at The Hague University of Applied Sciences.
+His research interests focus on internationalisation of home curricula, particularly the roles and skills of academics in internationalisation processes, both from educational and systemic perspectives.
+Over the past years, he has conducted action research with academics and other stakeholders to identify obstacles and develop enablers for internationalisation of home curricula.

 Contact Jos: firstname.lastname@example.org